Cortisol Blood Test Guide by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 Are There Any Risks Associated with the Cortisol Blood Test?

 The test is generally safe, with minimal risks.
-Some patients may experience slight bruising or discomfort at the site where blood is drawn.
+Some patients may experience slight bruising or discomfort at the blood draw site.

 Can I Eat Before the Cortisol Blood Test?